Conflux-Chain/CIPs/CIPs/cip-23.md

 - When encoding a bytestring `message ∈ 𝔹⁸ⁿ`, Conflux adds a prefix `\x19Conflux Signed Message:\n` instead of `\x19Ethereum Signed Message:\n`.
 - Rename `EIP712domain` to `CIP23domain`
 - In `CIP23domain`, the `chainId` field must be included.
 The user-agent should refuse to sign a typed data whose `CIP23domain` does not include `chainId` field.
+- The `address` type must be in [cip-37 Base32 Address](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-37.md) format, and it should be converted to Hex address format before signing.

 ### Encoding method